sherlock-clustering/cluster-analysis/README.md

 #  Preamble

-For reviewers: the results from the research paper "Clustering Image Noise Patterns by embedding and Visualization for Common Source Camera Detection" can be found in folder Clustit, the .ipynb files.
+The results from the research paper ["Clustering Image Noise Patterns by embedding and Visualization for Common Source Camera Detection"](https://doi.org/10.1016/j.diin.2017.08.005) can be found in folder Clustit, the .ipynb files.
 Please read also the file clustit/ipynbReadme.md.

 # Cluster Analysis